Tropical coconut cake is topped with a scrumptious cream cheese frosting. It’s a tasty dessert to enjoy all year long!

-- 4 ounces cream cheese, softened
+- 4 oz cream cheese softened

-- 5 Tbsp butter, softened
+- 5 tablespoons butter softened

 - 1 pinch salt

-- 1/2 tsp coconut extract
+- 1/2 teaspoon coconut extract

 - 3 cups powdered sugar

-- 1-2 Tbsp cream of coconut (sweetened)
+- 1-2 tablespoons cream of coconut (sweetened)

-Beat egg whites in a glass bowl till stiff peaks form.
+- Beat egg whites in a glass bowl till stiff peaks form.
 Set aside.

-In a large mixing bowl, beat butter, coconut oil, and sugar till creamy.
-Beat in the cream of coconut, egg yolks and vanilla.
+- In a large mixing bowl, beat butter, coconut oil, and sugar till creamy.
+Beat in the cream of coconut, egg yolks, and vanilla.

-Add the dry ingredients and the buttermilk.
+- Add the dry ingredients and the buttermilk.
 Beat till just combined.

-Gently fold in the stiff egg whites till well incorporated.
+- Gently fold in the stiff egg whites till well incorporated.